 So here they are beginning with my goals for what I’d like to achieve in my family life.

-- Develop a weekly routine that is structured yet allows flexability for spontaneity and fun.
+- Develop a weekly routine that is structured yet allows flexibility for spontaneity and fun.

 - Work on strengthening family dynamics (blended families can be a challenge).